chuckbergeron/etherplate/README.md

 * ~~On successful purchase, show a message about the new purchase and how it needs to be confirmed by the network, and redirect to show the now confirming token on Purchase History or My Tokens page~~
 * ~~Instead of 'Loading ...' should say confirming (show # of confirmations?)~~
 * ~~Race condition: sometimes we do not have the list of accounts from MetaMask on time when page loads (google for onPageLoad code)~~
+* ~~Remove the build directory from the repo, build server-side on each deploy and possibly use truffle-migrate-off-chain (https://github.com/asselstine/truffle-migrate-off-chain)~~

 #### Gratitude